MicrosoftDocs/windows-powershell-docs/docset/windows/defender/set-mppreference.md

 ### -DisableArchiveScanning
 Indicates whether to scan archive files, such as .zip and .cab files, for malicious and unwanted software.
-If you specify a value of $True or do not specify a value, Windows Defender scans archive files.
+If you specify a value of $False or do not specify a value, Windows Defender scans archive files.

 ```yaml
 Type: Boolean